| A comprehensive analysis of transactions was performed

 a global strategy that could more easily adapt to meet the

+business’ requirements.
 In addition, HBCG assisted the client in package selection

 of a SOD and controls monitoring software.
 Approva’s